How can you avoid making mistakes when you buy your first home?

 "For you are to cross over the Jordan to go in to take possession of the land that the Lord your God is giving you.
 And when you possess it and live in it" Deuteronomy 11:31 ESV

 Not agreeing on why you want to buy a home

 This might seem confusing at first but consider the thought process here.
-If you have one spouse that wants to buy a house with the belief it can be sold in a few years for a profit and the other spouse wants the home to be your family’s “forever home.”
-Is that a recipe for conflict down the road?
-Perhaps, so spend some time calibrating your reasons as a couple at the beginning.
+If you have one spouse that wants to buy a house with the belief it can be sold in a few years for a profit and the other spouse wants the home to be your family’s “forever home,” that a recipe for conflict down the road.
+Spend some time calibrating your reasons as a couple at the beginning.
 It doesn’t mean that all of your reasons for wanting a home have to be the same.
 No one expects both husband and wife to be excited about the potential man cave or the craft room.
 What you do need is to ensure the goals and expectations between spouses are not in conflict.